Skip to main content

 Registering a new Twin

 Registration of a new twin is (at least in Catena-X) equivalent to the creation of a new twin.
-Thus, a Data Provider should always ensure that there is no AAS-descriptor created for the respective assetIds yet.
-If there already is one, the submodel-descriptor should be added to the existing shell-descriptor.
+Thus, a Data Provider should always ensure that an AAS-descriptor for the respective assetIds does not exist yet.
+If one exists, the submodel-descriptor should be added to the existing shell-descriptor.

 POST /shell-descriptors